PulseRain/Reindeer/README.md

          C:\Users\XYZ\AppData\Local\Programs\Python\Python37\Scripts

-  5. open a command prompt, and install the pyserial package for python:
+  5. open a command prompt (You might need to Run as Administrator), and install the pyserial package for python:

      **pip3 install pyserial**